tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 Before deep-diving into the specifics of the application, let us first understand

+**What are competencies or learning outcomes ?**

+Competencies or Learning outcomes are measurable statements that articulate what students should know, be able to do, or value as a result of taking a course or completing a program

 **What are spot assessments ?**

 **Spot Assessment** is a form of quick dipstick analysis that helps understand the learning levels of any beneficiary.
 In a school, a spot assessment without tech would look like this:-